-In August 2015, seven environmental organizations announced plans to sue the EPA in order to get new and better standards for the disposal of liquid and solid wastes from shale gas development which the groups say now poses a threat to environmental and human health.
+In 2016, seven environmental organizations sued the EPA in order to get new and better standards for the disposal of liquid and solid wastes from shale gas development which the groups say now poses a threat to environmental and human health.
 The groups claim that the EPA has shirked its duties under the federal law that governs waste disposal, the Resource Conservation and Recovery Act (RCRA).
 The agency failed to update and tighten regulations for the handling of oil and gas waste after the agency concluded back in 1988 that federal regulations were inadequate (Hopey, 2015).
+In December 2016, EPA entered into a Consent Decree and agreed to review the treatment of oil and gas wastes.
+Under the terms of the Decree, the EPA has until March 2019 to determine if the rules need revision.
+If the EPA decides changes are needed, they must begin notice and comment rulemaking by July 2021 (Jaeger, 2017).

 Pennsylvania classifies oil and gas waste as "residual waste."
 Earthworks' Wasting Away report (2015) posits that the federal lack of designating oil and gas wastes as "hazardous waste", even though such wastes contain toxic and radioactive materials, leads to inadequate methods of disposal and disorganized "piecemeal" efforts to regulate oil and gas waste in Pennsylvania and elsewhere.
 The report says that comprehensive, coordinated oversight, "cradle-to-grave" tracking and reporting, and better waste disposal procedures are needed.
-As part of its proposed revisions to the Chapter 78 oil and gas regulations, the Pennsylvania DEP has proposed limiting the most problematic aspects of waste disposal such as open pits and centralized impoundments.
+At the federal level, Congressman Matt Cartwright from Pennsylvania introduced in 2015 the CLEANER bill so that oil and gas operations would not be exempt from treating their waste as hazardous under the Resource Conservation and Recovery Act.
+In 2016, the Pennsylvania DEP in its Chapter 78a revisions of the oil and gas regulations limits the most problematic aspects of waste disposal such as open pits and centralized impoundments.